input-output-hk/atala-prism/credentials-verification/docs/protocol/protocol-v0.2.md

 Along the operations, the protocol also provides services that any node must implement that do not affect the state.
 The list of services is:
 - **(DID resolution)** Given a published DID, return its corresponding DID Document in its latest state
-- **(Pre validation)** Given a credential's hash, a signers DID, a key identifier, and an expiration date, reply if the credential is invalid with respect to signing dates and keys correspondence.
+- **(Pre validation)** Given a credential's hash, a signer's DID, a key identifier, and an expiration date, reply if the credential is invalid with respect to signing dates and keys correspondence.
 The operation returns a key if the validations pass.
 The client needs to validate cryptographic signatures with the provided key.
 See [credential validation](#Verification) section for more details.